microsoft/playwright/docs/src/emulation.md

 Playwright comes with a [registry of device parameters](https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json) using [`property: Playwright.devices`] for selected desktop, tablet and mobile devices.
 It can be used to simulate browser behavior for a specific device such as user agent, screen size, viewport and if it has touch enabled.
 All tests will run with the specified device parameters.

-If you need to manually create a context you can do so with [`method: Browser.newContext`].

 ```js tab=js-ts
 // playwright.config.ts
 import { type PlaywrightTestConfig, devices } from '@playwright/test'; // import devices